 For photo enthusiasts the Wairere Boulders walk is for you.
-Unique, beautiful and looking like a scene in Lord of the Rings, this is the only valley in the world to see eroded basalt boulders.
+Unique, beautiful, and looking like a scene from Lord of the Rings, this is the only valley in the world to see eroded basalt boulders.

 Stretching 1.5 km on easy walking tracks, visitors see literally thousands of boulders stacked together reaching up to 30 metres high in some cases.

 Length: 1.5 km | Time: 0.5-2 hours (lots of viewing platforms to stop and take photos)

 Guided Puketi Rainforest Night Walk, Bay of Islands

 Peaceful and interesting, walkers learn all about New Zealand’s native birds and the majestic Kauri tree.
 With a Certificate of Excellence from Tripadvisor in 2016, this is a novel way to experience the bush at night.